Automatic instrumentation

 Use observe to group separate LLM calls in one trace

-Automatic instrumentation creates spans for LLM calls within the current context.
+Automatic instrumentation creates spans for LLM calls within the current trace context.

-If you want to group several LLM/VectorDB calls in one trace, simply observe the top-level function that makes these calls.
+If you want to group several auto-instrumented calls in one trace, simply observe the top-level function that makes these calls.

 Example